 Step 1: Create a new Google Map

 Next, click on the “Maps” tab on the right hand side of the menu.
 If you’ve already created custom maps like I have, then you’ll see a list of your maps here.
 If not, this area should be empty.
-Click the “Create Map” button at the bottom of the menu.
+Click the “Create Map” button at the very bottom of the menu and follow the steps to finish creating.

 At this point, you’ll be brought to an Untitled Map with a blank menu that should look something like the below.